 I believe being deeply understood, in the context of a safe and collaborative therapeutic relationship, is the catalyst for healing and transformation.
 In our work together, what often are considered symptoms are viewed as important messages about one’s lived experiences and psychological needs.
 We will work together to understand your distress, and the deeper meaning underlying that distress.
 My focus in therapy is on understanding the root cause of your suffering, rather than focusing on treating symptoms alone.

 My orientation to clinical work is grounded in psychodynamic, humanistic, existential, and phenomenological approaches to human suffering.
 I see our early experiences as largely influential and formative of our later adult experiences.
-With this in mind, much of my work draws on attachment theory, and understanding how early attachment relationships shape and inform how we relate with others in adulthood.
+With this in mind, much of my work draws on attachment theory, and understanding how early relationships shape and inform how we relate with others in adulthood.
 I also take seriously how experiences of oppression contribute to distress and suffering.
-I actively integrate a focus on various aspects of identity (i.e. gender, sexual orientation, ability, race, class, socioeconomic status) and how those aspects shape and inform your experience in the world.
+I actively integrate a focus on various aspects of identity (i.e. gender, sexual orientation, ability, race, class, socioeconomic status, spirituality) and how those aspects shape and inform your experience in the world.
 As a psychodynamic psychologist drawing upon self-psychology, I focus on how unmet psychological needs may contribute to your experience of suffering.

-I provide both individual and couples therapy.
+I provide both individual and couples/relationship therapy.
 In working with couples, I integrate psychoanalytic/psychodynamic therapy, and Sue Johnson’s Emotionally Focused Therapy for Couples.
 Using these approaches, I help couples identify, examine, and change patterns they find themselves stuck in, alongside understanding the softer and more vulnerable emotions present in couples’ distress.
 We also examine family of origin contributors to couples’ distress, and unconscious dynamics at play in patterns of interaction.

 My areas of expertise include working with: